DinoJay/vim-react-snippets/README.md

 # Vim React Snippets

+I'm about to update that repo with the new lifecycle methods of React 16.3
+---

 A Vim snippet library for React in ES6.
 You may also want to check out [vim-es2015-snippets](https://github.com/epilande/vim-es2015-snippets).

 Requires [UltiSnips](https://github.com/SirVer/ultisnips).